Amber Hallum has been in the apartment management industry for 17 years and has managed properties of all sizes, from 100 to 789 units.

 How I Became an Apartment Manager

 - Crying residents.
-They are upset for any number of reasons
+They may be upset for any number of reasons.

-- Lookie-Loos: people who don't really want to rent an apartment, but they want to see the model and eat the cookies
+- Lookie-Loos.
+These are people who don't really want to rent an apartment, but they want to see the model and eat the cookies.

 - Delinquent rent.
 You would be amazed how many people don't pay rent on time!